tataraba/pyhat-fastapi/README.md

 - A package like `jinja2-fragments` allows you to render a _fragment_ of an existing template, without the need for multiple smaller files
 - You can read about this pattern over at htmx.org in an essay titled [Template Fragments](https://htmx.org/essays/template-fragments/)

+### Forms

+Rendering forms in Django is, admittedly, pretty great because of the abstraction that allows you to define all input/validation in the same place.

+Form handling with FastAPI is still pretty good, due to the type-hint system providing a certain level of validation.

+However, this level of abstraction may make it a little less straightforward when adding styling/htmx attributes to each element of a form.
+In one sense, building forms "by hand" might actually be more useful.

+But again, your mileage may vary depending on how much boilerplate you want to be writing in a larger web application.

+With htmx, ensuring that the "submit" button of a form does a server call without leaving the page (and updating the form inplace) is fairly straightforward.

+But providing inline validation as a user enters data in totally plausible.

+I'll have to do some more experimentation to see how this might fit in within the PyHAT context.

+### Testing

+I want to flesh this out more.
+I think testing would be a lot more manageable if most of the route/view logic is kept segregated from the views.

+But for more robust testing, I am thinking of [Playwright](https://playwright.dev/python/docs/intro), but I don't have much experience with it.

+For an example of usage, couldn't go wrong with Andrew Knight's [Bulldoggy: The Reminders App](https://github.com/AutomationPanda/bulldoggy-reminders-app), where he builds a PyHAT-style app and uses `pytest` and `Playwright` for testing.